anthonyshew/devtionary/docs/javascript/general/function-scope.md

 ## Beginner

 Function scope refers to the context that exists within a function.<br/>

-Any variables declared inside a function are only accessible therein.
+Any variables declared inside a function are only accessible within that function.

----

-## Intermediate

-The **var** keyword defines variables for function scope availability.
-Variables declared using this keyword get _hoisted_ to the top of the function scope, as opposed to those defined using **let** and **const**

 ---